How to market yourself as an Instructional Designer

 Think outside the box

-Recently, it’s been more important than ever to focus on creating content and curriculum that transitions well into a remote workforce.
+Recently, it’s been more important than ever to focus on creating content and a curriculum that transitions well into a remote workforce.
 Our new reality consists of mostly virtual, web-based training and ideally, the Instructional Designers of today will learn to adapt and thrive in this new environment.
 When it comes to designing content for your client, think digital, engaging and interactive and use methods of learning like quizzes and gamification to keep the user’s interests piqued.

 Instructional jobs are hot right now.
 So, if you’re interested in this area, feel free to reach out to us to get started with your job search today!